 Expungement is how a record of criminal conviction is erased, destroyed or sealed from a state or federal record.

-THE SPOT YOUNG ADULT OPPORTUNITY CAMPUS
+THE SPOT YOUNG ADULT OPPORTUNITY CENTER

 The Spot offers free career resources for young adults ages 16-24 in the Louisville region.

 The Aspire program provides incarcerated individuals within 90 days of release from prison with pre-release job training and supportive services.